-He transferred Bitcoin worth approximately 900,000 rands ($65,984) worth of Bitcoin to the assailants, who also robbed him of two mobile phones, two laptops, 3,000 rands in cash, and then dumped him blindfolded on the side of a road.
+He transferred Bitcoin worth approximately 900,000 rand ($65,984) to the assailants, who also robbed him of two mobile phones, two laptops, 3,000 rand in cash, and then dumped him blindfolded on the side of a road.

 Andrew is currently in intensive care being treated for burns.